BlueBunnex/BlueBunnex.github.io/README.md

 # www.kitsumitsu.de

-My personal website where I compile random stuff that I make into one place.
+My personal website where I talk about myself and compile random stuff that I make into one place. (domain change pending)

-© 2023 Kitsumitsu46.
+© 2024 Erik Lajko.
 All Rights Reserved.